Hahm7/bits/content/post/2022-12-08-catalytic.markdown

 excerpt: ~
 ---

 It seems like every time I check the nextdoor website, there’s a new post about a catalytic converter theft.
 There would often be footage from security cameras accompanying these posts showing just how well coordinated the thefts are - robbers seem to work in teams of 3 or 4, each with a designated role.
-With the number of high street banks dwindling [link], have cars replaced them?
+With the number of high street banks <a href="https://www.moneysavingexpert.com/news/2021/12/bank-branch-access-has-shrunk-by-up-to-50--since-2015---but-if-y/" target="_blank">shrinking</a>, have cars replaced them?